Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 1. Talk to your prescriber about your timeline well in advance

-2. Do not stop the medication abruptly on your own
+2. Do not stop the medication without speaking to your provider first

 3. Your provider will create a plan to taper or stop the medication while maintaining your health